 - Created: 1931

-This painting by the Spanish artist Salvador Dali is a classic example of surrealism where hard and soft things are present side by side.
-In this picture, a soft image of clock slides in the background of a hard table.
+This painting by the Spanish artist Salvador Dali is a classic example of surrealism, where hard and soft things are present side by side.
+In this painting, a soft image of a clock slides in the background of a hard table that depicts the value of time.

 19. Portrait of Dora Maar